ethwinch/Library-Management-System/README.md

 #### Libraries/Dependencies: vector library, chrono library (for timing algorithms), fstream, & sstream

 ### How to Run/Compile
 Download the GitHub files as well as the book data set from Kaggle at https://www.kaggle.com/datasets/goulvenfuret/books-dataset-isbn-based and run in a C++ development environment such as VS Code or Genie.
+Be sure to install all libraries/dependencies.

 To get the time complexity benchmarks, run from the "benchmark.cpp" file.
 To add books/members and use the return, borrow, and display details functions part of the Book and Member classes, run the "main.cpp" file or include the Book.h and Member.h files in the file you want to run.